black7375/font-range/README.md

 It offers a simple API when doing a large amount of subsets.

-Performance is optimized using worker poll and provides sharding for distributed environments.
+Performance is optimized using worker pool and provides sharding for distributed environments.

 #### Option